 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

-- Once a bottle of gabapentin oral solution has been opened, it will keep for 30 days.
-After this time, make sure you have a fresh supply.
+- Once a bottle of Gabapentin Rosemont Oral Solution has been opened it will keep for one month.
+Do not use it after this time, and make sure you have a fresh supply.

 Important information about all medicines